-This Product Disclosure Statement (PDS) is an offer document for Bitcoin Interests in the Monochrome Bitcoin ETF.
-The Monochrome Bitcoin ETF is a registered managed investment scheme.
-Under the terms of the Constitution, the Responsible Entity may issue Bitcoin Interests.
+This replacement Product Disclosure Statement (PDS) is an offer document for Bitcoin Interests in the Monochrome Bitcoin ETF (IBTC).
+The Monochrome Bitcoin ETF (IBTC) is a registered managed investment scheme.
+Under the terms of the Constitution, the Responsible Entity, Vasco Trustees Limited (Responsible Entity) AFSL 344486 may issue Bitcoin Interests.
 Each Bitcoin Interest will confer an interest in a Separate Trust which holds bitcoin.